 Marketing objectives must align with business objectives and synergize with other departmental objectives.
 In addition, they must also be realistic with the current economic and business conditions or, more broadly, the environment in which the company operates and competes.
 The environment includes not only factors such as political, economic, socio-demographic, technological, and legal.
 However, they also cover the competitive environment and related stakeholders.

-In addition, the objectives must also be relevant to the competitive strategy we adopt.
+In addition, the objectives must also be relevant to our competitive strategy.
 For example, we adopt a differentiation strategy by charging a premium price.
 Therefore, it is irrelevant for us to choose to double sales by lowering the selling price to boost sales volume.

 Because the business environment is dynamic, relevant objectives may also require us to modify them from time to time.
 Under normal conditions, for example, we target sales to increase by 10%.
 But, since the economy is in recession, we might revise that.